“If there is a book that you want to read, but it hasn’t been written yet, you must be the one to write it” (Toni Morrison)

 When I am asked, as I am many times – why do you write – it is difficult to give a clear and concise answer because the reasons are so very different.
 Because I can, sounds too pretentious.
 Because I have to, sounds too precious.
 I’m not one of those writers who calls themselves a wordsmith or any other such nonsense, I am a writer, someone who writes, and my motives for putting pen to paper – or in my case, fingers to keyboard, are manifold.

 My first ever novel was written out of frustrated anger at the injustice of a cruel and long drawn out divorce, but after that it was more a case of wanting to tell a tale.
 I had so many stories sloshing around inside my head, stories that I really, really wanted to read, but there was a problem, no one had written these stories yet, so I had to.

 It’s really as simple as that.
 I write the books that I myself want to read.
 I have heard of writers who never read their own books, but that’s not me.
 Call me egotistical, but when I received my copy of The Book of Eve and actually held in my hands for the first time the result of many long years of struggle, dreams and hopes, I couldn’t help myself, I had to sit down and read it all through in almost one sitting.

-Also please visit my author page on GOODREADS where you can read my book reviews and catch up with my blog.
+Also please visit my author page on GOODREADS where you can read my book reviews.